pporche87/queersintech/CONTRIBUTING.md

-## Set Up Development Environment
-1. These are
-2. The steps that
-3. You do to
-4. Get the thing set up
-5. On your machine.

 ## Contributing
 1. Fork this repository.
 2. Clone the new repository to your machine by running `$ git clone https://github.com/Your-github-handle-here/queersintech.git` in your terminal.